-As a less extreme model than the Valkyrie, the Valhalla needs to be more user-friendly and comfortable and to offer improved interior space.
-The doors have been redesigned so the forward opening butterfly items, like the ones often seen on LMP1 Endurance racers, take with them a section of roof aiding ingress.
+To allow for more comfortable occupancy inside the cabin, the layout and door openings have been redesigned.
+The forward opening butterfly doors, like the ones often seen on LMP1 Endurance racers, take with them a section of roof aiding ingress.
 A rear shelf has also been integrated to accommodate extra luggage-carrying capability, and the centre console has also been widened, giving occupants more shoulder room and increased space for small item storage.

-The dash itself is all-new, with a state-of-the-art minimalist design that almost doesn’t look much like it has a dash at all.
+The dash itself is all-new, with a state of the art minimalist design that almost doesn’t look much like it has a dash at all.
 The steering wheel, pedals and driver display were all designed and developed for ideal ergonomics first, with the multi-function steering wheel itself set to include a small digital interface controlling most of the car’s functions.
 Although it does without any formal central infotainment system, drivers can attach their phones to a central prong for added functionality – something also offered on cars like the VW Up.

 As the next-step in Aston Martin’s incredibly fast-paced production car development in the last few years, it is not surprising to see Aston Martin pushing new manufacturing methods like 3D printing in the development of new interior components and finishes.
 One example is the thin centre console, which reduces material use by as much as 50 per cent thanks to the flexibility of 3D printed manufacturing.